-The term 'Numismatist' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Numismatist' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Numismatist refers to those individuals who study and often collect coins as well.
 These Numismatists are able to start with coins and then broaden their studies and collecting hobby to include other types of currency.
 Among these other types are paper money, jewelry, and some forms of bartered goods.
 There are two interesting approaches to studying numismatics.
 One can pursue it from a historical standpoint, a deductive approach, or both at once.